ValdemarOrn/IRWorkshop/Guide/Readme.md

 The effect consists of two stages, an equalizer and a phase shifter.
 A plot is shown on the top right side to assist in understanding the effect.
 Both effects are applied to a range of 16 frequency bands, which can be adjusted using the "Freq Shift" slider.
 The center of each band can be seen below the sliders on the left side, and on the plot on the right side.

-**Freq Shift** - This slider controls center frequency of each of the 16 bands.
-They can be adjust from a range of 40Hz-6.8Khz, to 120Hz-20.3Khz.
+**Freq Shift** - This slider controls the center frequency of each of the 16 bands.
+They can be adjusted from a range of 40Hz-6.8Khz, to 120Hz-20.3Khz.

 #### Stereo Equalizer